martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/tags.md

 ## `block`

-The `block` template tag allow to define that some specific portions of a template can be overriden by child templates.
+The `block` template tag allows to define that some specific portions of a template can be overridden by child templates.
 This tag is only useful when used in conjunction with the [`extend`](#extend) tag.
 See [Template inheritance](../introduction#template-inheritance) to learn more about this capability.

 ## `csrf_token`